VBhojawala/vbhojawala.github.io/pages/python/01_GettingStarted/02_variables.md

 <div id="tut-content">
     <ul>
-        <li> Int, Float, Boolean and String are immutable data types.Means once an object is created can not be changed. </li>
+        <li> Int, Boolean and String etc. are immutable data types.Means once an object is created can not be changed. </li>
-        <li> While changing the value of variable holding immutable data type , a new object is created and reference of new object is assigned to the variable.</li>
+        <li> While changing the value of variable holding immutable data type , a new object is created if it does not exists in memory and reference of object is assigned to the variable.</li>
-        <li> List, Set, Dictionary are mutable data structure whose value can be changed without creating new object.</li>
+        <li> List, Set, Dictionary are mutable data structure whose value can be changed without creating new object or changing memory address.</li>
+        <li> Key benefit of immutable object is memory saving, creating 1000 variable with same value will point the same object in memory.</li>
     </ul>
 </div>